Buick Regal Insurance Rates

 If you’re already ready to compare lower than average Buick Regal prices for car insurance, simply enter your five-digit ZIP code into our FREE quote comparison tool to start shopping.

-U.S. average insurance prices for a Buick Regal are $1,354 every 12 months for full coverage insurance.
-Comprehensive insurance costs an estimated $270, collision insurance costs $484, and liability insurance is $442.
-Buying just liability costs around $496 a year, and insurance for high-risk drivers costs $2,938 or more.
-Teen drivers pay the highest rates at up to $5,144 a year.
+U.S. average auto insurance rates for a Buick Regal are $1,354 annually including full coverage.
+Comprehensive insurance costs approximately $270 each year, collision costs $484, and liability costs around $442.
+Buying just liability costs as low as $496 a year, with insurance for high-risk drivers costing $2,938 or more.
+Teens pay the highest rates at $5,144 a year or more.

 Average premium for full coverage: $1,354

-Rate estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Estimates are averaged for all 50 states and for all Regal models.
+Includes $500 policy deductibles, 30/60 bodily injury liability limits, and includes uninsured motorist and medical coverage.
+Estimates are averaged for all 50 U.S. states and Regal models.

 Price Range from Low to High